opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param projMatr2: 3x4 projection matrix of the second camera.

     :param projPoints1: 2xN array of feature points in the first image.
+In case of c++ version it can be also a vector of feature points or two-channel matrix of size 1xN or Nx1.

     :param projPoints2: 2xN array of corresponding points in the second image.
+In case of c++ version it can be also a vector of feature points or two-channel matrix of size 1xN or Nx1.

     :param points4D: 4xN array of reconstructed points in homogeneous coordinates.